 Parrots drink around 5% of their body weight in water each day.
 The benefit of sugarcane juice is that it has high levels of calcium, magnesium, potassium, iron, and manganese.

-In contrast, low GI foods, like sugarcane, are slowly digested and absorbed.
+In contrast, low-GI foods, like sugarcane, are slowly digested and absorbed.
 This causes gradual rises in blood sugar, keeping energy levels stable.

 What Parrot Health Problems Can Sugarcane Cause?

-As captive birds spend most of their time in their cage, they have little opportunity to burn off these calories.
-This can lead to:
+As captive birds spend most of their time in their cage, they have less opportunity to burn off excess calories and regulate their weight.
+This can lead to the following health problems:

-- Swollen joints
+- Swollen joints.

-- Fatty liver disease
+- Fatty liver disease.